Blazity/next-maintenance-mode/README.md

 };

 withMaintenanceMode({
-  beforeCheck: NextMiddleware, // function which will be executed before checking the maintenance mode
+  beforeCheck: NextMiddleware, // function which will be executed before checking the maintenance mode (if an instance of NextResponse is returned, checking maintenance mode status & afterCheck is skipped)
-  afterCheck: NextMiddleware // function which will be executed after checking the maintenance mode }, 'your_connection_string_here', middlewareOptions);
+  afterCheck: NextMiddleware // function which will be executed after checking the maintenance mode (only if maintenance mode status is set to false)
+}, 'your_connection_string_here', middlewareOptions);
 ```